kammitama5/kammitama5.github.io/_posts/2017-4-26-Wednesday-April-26th.md

 - I may attend a really interesting talk tonight for Papers We Love, in my local chapter.
   My mom (I know...I'm ten :) ) doesn't want me to stay out too late, as I have a cold, so..we'll see.

+## Hoare

+- Here is the Hoare paper referenced:
+  [Robert Rosen: The Well Posed Question and Its Answer
+- Why are Organisms Different from Machines](http://www.people.vcu.edu/~mikuleck/PPRISS3.html)

 ## Things to get done